Caleb-Huo/MISKmeansSupp/README.md

-# data
+# data repositories.
-This repository hosts real application datasets for the purpose of algorithm development
+This repository hosts real application datasets for the purpose of algorithm development.

+### Each folder is for one specific project.
+All datasets are available in the format of .rdata